-The state provides reimbursements and grants for several different programs and services that the District provides.
-Each reimbursement or grant is budgeted for prior to the final state budget being approved.
-Because of this timing issue, state revenues, like local revenues, are budgeted conservatively.
-All of the state revenues were within 16.8 percent of the budgetary expectations with the exceptions of Tuition for Orphans, and several unbudgeted grants.
+The state provides reimbursements and grants for several different programs and services that the District provides to students.
+Each reimbursement or grant is budgeted prior to the final state budget being approved.
+Due to this timing concern, state revenues, similar to local revenues, are budgeted conservatively.
+All of state revenue grants and streams were within 2 percent of the budgetary expectations.